 Joanna Southcott identified Napoleon as the Antichrist and herself as “The Woman Clothed in the Sun” from the Book of Revelation.
-George Rapp his Harmony Society also saw Napoleon as a potential Antichrist and were on the lookout for the mysterious Sun-Woman.
-We discussed Rapp and the Harmony Society in Series 2’s “Hold Fast What Thou Hast.”
+George Rapp his Harmony Society (“Hold Fast What Thou Hast”) also saw Napoleon as a potential Antichrist and were on the lookout for the mysterious Sun-Woman.

-Mills’s attempted return to America in 1907 was orchestrated by notorious spiritualist scammer Ann O’Delia Diss Debar, who conspired with David Livingston Mackay to subvert his place in the New and Latter House of Israel.
-We gave an accounting of Diss Debar’s life in Series 3’s “Spirit Princess.”
+Mills’s attempted return to America in 1907 was orchestrated by notorious spiritualist scammer Ann O’Delia Diss Debar (“Spirit Princess”), who conspired with David Livingston Mackay to subvert his place in the New and Latter House of Israel.

 “King” Ben Purnell’s daughter Hattie was buried in a cemetery in Fostoria, Ohio.
-Other notable figures buried in Fostoria include lawyer and art collector John Quinn, whose death started a chain of events that ultimately led to a landmark legal case about the nature of art.
-We talked about that battle in Series 1’s “The Brouhaha.”
+Other notable figures buried in Fostoria include lawyer and art collector John Quinn, whose death started a chain of events that ultimately led to a landmark legal case about the nature of art (“The Brouhaha”).

 The House of David introduced the Waffle Cone at the 1904 St. Louis Worlds’ Fair.
 Another debut at that fair?
-Peanut butter, which we discussed in Series 9’s “Crunchy or Wrong.”
-Other debuts at Worlds’ Fairs include pressed pennies, which debuted at the 1893 Chicago Worlds’ Fair and Columbian Exposition.
-Our very excellent #7 shared her love of pressed pennies in our last episode, “Pressing Matters.”
+Peanut butter (“Crunchy or Wrong”).
+Other debuts at Worlds’ Fairs include pressed pennies (“Pressing Matters”).

-When Prince Mike went to jail, some other cults tried to poach his members, including John Alexander Dowie’s Free Christian Church.
-We discussed Dowie and his utopian settlement on the banks of Lake Michigan in Series 6’s “Marching to Shibboleth.”
+When Prince Mike went to jail, some other cults tried to poach his members, including John Alexander Dowie’s Free Christian Church (“Marching to Shibboleth”).

 - “Joanna Southcott.”
 Wikipedia. https://en.wikipedia.org/wiki/Joanna_Southcott Accessed 8/1/2020.